bloomberg/pystack/README.md

     core         Analyze a core dump file given its location and the executable
 ```

-## Analyzing processes
+## Analyzing running processes

-The `remote` command is used to analyze the status of a remote process.
-The analysis is always done in a safe and
+The `remote` command is used to analyze the status of a running (remote) process.
+The analysis is
-non-intrusive way as no code is loaded in the memory space of the process under analysis and no memory is modified
+always done in a safe and non-intrusive way as no code is loaded in the memory space of the process
-in the remote process.
-This makes the analysis using ``pystack`` a great option even for services and application
+under analysis and no memory is modified in the remote process.
+This makes analysis using Pystack a
-running in environments where the running process must not be impacted in any way.
+great option even for services and application running in environments where the running process
+must not be impacted in any way (other than being temporarily paused, though `--no-block` can avoid
+even that).
 There are several options available:

 ```shell
 usage: pystack remote [-h] [-v] [--no-color] [--no-block] [--native] [--native-all] [--locals] [--exhaustive] [--self] pid